-- a. progressively reducing NTMs to the maximum extent possible to minimize possible distortion to trade; - b. in respect to WTO members: - Elimination of any measures inconsistent with WTO agreements - Full compliance with WTO agreements in accordance to WTO commitments; and - c. ensuring the transparency of APEC economies' respective non-tariff measures.
+- a. progressively reducing NTMs to the maximum extent possible to minimize possible distortion to trade: - b. in respect to WTO members: - Elimination of any measures inconsistent with WTO agreements - Full compliance with WTO agreements in accordance to WTO commitments; and c. ensuring the transparency of APEC economies' respective non-tariff measures

-- take into account, in the process of progressive reduction of non-tariff measures, intra-APEC trade trends, economic interests and sectors or products related to industries in which this process may have positive impact on trade and on economic growth in the Asia-Pacific region; - b. ensure that the progressive reduction of non-tariff measures is not undermined by the application of unjustifiable measures; and - c. consider extending, on a voluntary basis, to all APEC economies the benefits of reductions and eliminations of non-tariff measures derived from sub-regional arrangements.
+- a. take into account, in the process of progressive reduction of non-tariff measures, intra-APEC trade trends, economic interests, sectors or products related to industries in which this process may have positive impact on trade and on economic growth in the Asia-Pacific region and developments in the new economy; - b. ensure that the progressive reduction of non-tariff measures is not undermined by the application of unjustifiable measures; - c. consider extending, on a voluntary basis, to all APEC economies the benefits of reductions and eliminations of non-tariff measures derived from sub-regional arrangements; and - d. ensure that measures to promote the new economy and strengthening the functioning of markets are consistent with the objectives above.